maxwolf621/AZ/az-104/Test/Storage.md

 ## :star::star: RSV Backup Solution in Azure

-:question: :
+:question: : 3-35
 Tutorials Dojo is an online learning portal for technology-related topics that empowers its users to upgrade their skills and career.

 Tutorials Dojo has users worldwide, ranging from the United States, Europe, and Asia.

 Existing Environment
 Tutorials Dojo uses a wide range of servers for its business operations, including the following:

 - Domain Controller.
 - File Servers.
 - Microsoft SQL Servers.
-- Active Directory forest named tutorialsdojo.com.
+- Active Directory forest named `tutorialsdojo.com`.
 The servers and workstations are joined to the Active Directory.

-- A public-facing application named TutorialsDojoPortal compromises the following three tiers.
+A public-facing application named TutorialsDojoPortal compromises the following three tiers.
+> A public-facing application is an application that can be accessed by anyone on the internet, not just by users within a private network.

 - A web tier.
 - A business tier.
 - A database tier.
 The web tier and business tier each consists of 5 virtual machines, while the database tier only has two, a primary and secondary SQL database server.

 Planned Changes
 Tutorials Dojo plans to implement the following changes to the infrastructure: